 If the employment of Ms. Simpson or Mr. Chafin is terminated by reason of death or disability or if we materially breach the employment agreement, Ms. Simpson or Mr. Chafin will be paid as additional compensation an amount equal to the annual base salary for the contract year in which the termination occurs.
-Further, if we elect not to extend the term of employment for Ms. Simpson and Mr. Chafin for an additional three years, the executive will receive a severance payment equal to the greater of \$125,000, or one-half of the annual base salary payable for the last contract year of the contract term.
+Further, if we elect not to extend the term of employment for Ms. Simpson and Mr. Chafin for an additional one or more years, the executive will receive a severance payment equal to the greater of \$125,000, or one-half of the annual base salary payable for the last contract year of the contract term.

 If Mr. Marchisello's employment is terminated by reason of death or disability, by us for no reason or without good cause, or by Mr. Marchisello because of our material breach of the contract, he will receive as additional compensation an amount equal to his annual base salary for the contract year in which the termination occurs.
+Further, if we elect not to extend the term of employment for Mr. Marchisello for an additional one or more years, the executive will receive a severance payment equal to the greater of one-half of the annual base salary payable for the last contract year of the contract term.

-During the term of employment and for a period of one year thereafter (six months in the case of Mr. Marchisello), each of Ms. Simpson, Mr. Chafin and Mr. Marchisello is prohibited from engaging directly or indirectly in any aspect of the factory outlet business within a radius of 100 miles of, or in the same state as, any factory outlet center owned or operated by us.
+During the term of employment $\,$ and for a period of one year $\,$ thereafter (six months in the case of Mr. Marchisello), each of Ms. Simpson, Mr. Chafin and Mr. Marchisello is prohibited from engaging directly or indirectly in any aspect of the factory outlet business within a radius of 100 miles of, or in the same state as, any factory outlet center owned or operated by us.